Resource Library

 One of the biggest challenges in reaching your farm goals is likely related to employees—finding, training, and retaining them.
 This 2016 webinar recording is the second of a two-part series aimed at helping women farmers and ranchers select the right employees and their teams off to a great start this growing season.

-Visar views her operation as another way to practice what she preaches – health and wellness.
+Visar Duane views her operation as another way to practice what she preaches – health and wellness.
 An occupational therapist, she has long endorsed the importance of incorporating fruits and vegetables into daily diet for overall health.
-With help from USDA’s Natural Resources Conservation Service, she has expanded her reach as a local source of quality …
+With help from USDA’s Natural Resources Conservation Service, she has expanded her reach as a local source of quality produce through her multifaceted operation.

-This 4-page, 2019 brief summarizes a study of how Northern New England farmers are impacted by climate change, specific tools and resources they need to adapt, and the barriers they encounter.
-It provides insights into ways advisors can better assist farmers with climate change adaptation, and the different perspectives researchers/advisors and farmers bring to the …
+This 4-page brief published in 2019 summarizes a study of how northern New England farmers are impacted by climate change, outlines specific tools and resources they need to adapt, and the describes barriers they encounter.

-This award-winning manual from the Women, Food and Agriculture Network gives user an overview of the rationale and methodology for targeting outreach to non-operator women landowners, particularly those 65 and older who now control a significant percentage of US farmland.
-It also outlines a number of conservation demonstration activities, which range from very simple to more complex, both in …
+This award-winning manual from the Women, Food and Agriculture Network gives users an overview of providing outreach to non-operator women landowners, particularly those 65 and older who now control a significant percentage of US farmland.
+It also contains conservation demonstration activities directed towards this audience.

-This American Farmland Trust fact sheet provides an overview of demographic, production, economic about women farmers and ranchers.
-It also identifies assets women producers bring to their enterprises, as well as disparities in their performances and barriers women farmers frequently encounter.
+This 2019 American Farmland Trust fact sheet provides an overview of demographic, production, and economic data about women farmers and ranchers.
+It also identifies assets women producers bring to their enterprises, disparities in their performances, as well as barriers they frequently encounter.

-This 2017 article focus on how tool selection can affect the safety and productivity of women farmers.
+This 2017 article describes how tool design can affect the safety and productivity of women farmers.
+Many farm tools were not ergonomically designed with women in mind, and this can create a number of injury risks.

 Women’s Roles in Farm and Ranch Transition Planning is an online course for women in agriculture.The course introduces transition planning activities and terminology to give women of all ages specific action steps they can take.
 Women will learn how to help move a farm or ranch business to the next generation whether family or non-family is involved.
 Communication tips and tools will help women talk to their family and others.